SELab-2/OSOC-3/files/user_manual.md

 You can also filter on project name and on the projects where you are a coach of.
 To filter on name enter a name in the search field and press enter or click the **Search** button.
 To filter on your own projects toggle the **Only own projects** switch.

-When there are a lot of projects, the **Load more projects** button located at the bottom of the search results will get you more projects.

 ### Deleting a project (Admin-only)

 To delete a project click the **trash** button located on the top-right of a project card or next to the project name in the detailed project page.
 A pop-up will appear to confirm your decision.
 Press **Delete** again to delete the project or cancel the delete operation.